VelociraptorCZE/GameNeat/readme.md

 // Object's width and height is same as image width and height player.setSprite("player.svg");

-// Object's width and height are set to 80% of original image width and height player.setSprite("player.svg", { widthMultiplier: .8, heightMultiplier: .8 });
+// Sprite is resized to 80% size of the original image player.setSprite("player.svg", { widthMultiplier: .8, heightMultiplier: .8 });
 ```